Welcome to the Wambaw Swamp Stomp! Join us!

-Operating on the same course from 2016, the event has participants running up the Swamp Fox Passage.
-50k runners complete a 15.5 mile out and back and 50 mile runners do one 15 mile out and back and then a shorter 10 mile out and back to get 50 miles.
+Operating on the same course from 2017, the event has participants running up the Swamp Fox Passage.
+50k runners complete a 15 mile out and back and then once returning to the starting area, you run .5 miles down a dirt road and back to earn that extra 1 mile!
+50 mile runners do one 15 mile out and back and then a shorter 10 mile out and back to get 50 miles.

 Aid Stations are placed roughly every 5 miles apart.
-There are three Aid Stations on the course with one BIG aid Station at the Start/Finish Line
+There are 4 Aid Stations on the course.

-At each Aid Station, all solo runners, relay runners and BOTH Primal Quest Team Members are required to check in!
+At each Aid Station, all solo runners, relay runners are required to check in!

 Relay Teams: You are responsible for getting your relay team members to and from exchange points (the aid stations